Gary Jones (baseball manager)

 Formerly, Jones was the third-base coach of the Chicago Cubs from 2014 to 2017 and the first-base coach of the Oakland Athletics in 1998.
-Most recently, he was the manager of the Lehigh Valley IronPigs, Triple-A International League affiliate of the Philadelphia Phillies (2018–2019, 2021).
+More recently, he was the manager of the Lehigh Valley IronPigs, Triple-A International League affiliate of the Philadelphia Phillies (2018–2019, 2021).

 Career

 The Cubs originally signed Jones as a 21-year-old free agent infielder in 1982 out of the University of Arkansas.
 Jones played for seven years in the Cubs and Athletics farm systems, including two seasons with the Triple-A Tacoma Tigers, and batted .283 with nine home runs in 899 minor league games between 1982 and 1989.
 He batted left-handed, threw right-handed, stood 5 ft 9 in tall and weighed 162 lb.

 After retiring as a player, he was a manager in the Oakland, Boston Red Sox, and San Diego Padres organizations.
 From 1990 to 1997, 1999–2001 and 2003–06, Jones led teams in the International League, Pacific Coast League, Southern League, Midwest League, and Arizona Fall League.
 He managed the Madison Muskies, Huntsville Stars, Edmonton Trappers, Pawtucket Red Sox, Fort Wayne Wizards and Mobile BayBears.
 He served the Red Sox as coordinator of minor league instruction in 2002.

 Jones led the Stars to the Southern League championship in 1994 and the Trappers to back-to-back Pacific Coast League championships in 1996 and 1997.
 He also won Manager-of-the-Year Awards in 1991 (Madison), 1994 (Huntsville), 1996 and 1997 (both with Edmonton).
 In his first season with Lehigh Valley, he led the 2018 IronPigs to an 84–56 win–loss record and the International League North Division championship, although his team was eliminated in the opening round of the Governors' Cup playoffs.
 Through 2018, his career mark as a minor league manager was 1,124–1,028 (.522).

 Prior to his appointment to the 2014 coaching staff of then-Cub manager Rick Renteria, Jones spent seven years as the roving minor league infield instructor for the San Diego Padres, where Renteria had been a Major League coach.
 He was retained when Joe Maddon replaced Renteria as manager in October 2014 for the 2015 season, and was the third-base coach for the 2016 Cubs' National League and World Series championship team.

 In December 2021, Jones was hired to manage the Toledo Mud Hens, the Detroit Tigers Triple-A team.
 On January 27, 2022, Jones was named first base coach for the Tigers' major league team, replacing Kimera Bartee who died suddenly in late 2021.